 One of the best parts about adding a porch to your home is it gives you a whole new “room” to decorate for the seasons and the holidays!
 (Halloween porch can be viewed here: The Witch Is In!)

 The porch this past Christmas…porch can be viewed here: Decorating the Front Porch For Christmas

 The cost to add this porch to my home in October 2007 was $7,999.76. $1,975 of that was the cost to remove and rebuild the old brick stoop.
 If you’re adding a porch and can use your old stoop, you can avoid that cost.
-That figure also included the cost of the lighting and the metal roof.
-My original estimate included a lighting allowance of $250 and a roof allowance of $800.
+That figure also included an allowance of $250 for lighting and a metal roof allowance of $800.

 I paid for my own lighting and purchased Quoizel French Quarter Lanterns (Style FQ8312MK).
 The wall lanterns were 190.08 each and the hanging lantern was 129.60 so I went well over my lighting budget.
 The additional wiring that was needed to add a hanging lantern to the porch was included in the figure I gave above.

 So, once again, the total cost to add this porch to my home, including removing the old brick stoop and building a porch from the ground up, including the lighting and additional wiring needed for the center hanging lantern was: $7,999.76.
 The contract also stated that the pricing was contingent on the other work my contractor was doing as well (screened porch addition and basement redo.)
 So if the front porch had been the only project he was building, it probably would have been a bit higher to add on just the front porch.